EdPutans/giftR-frontend/README.md

-You can try out the application here: https://giftr-frontend.herokuapp.com/
+You can try out the application here: https://giftr-frontend.herokuapp.com/ Test credentials:

+To test out the notifications functionality you will likely need another account.
+To make the process easier, here' s a test account:

+login: ed@ed.com
+password: reeeee

+thomas@train.com
+choochoo

 The applications is built using React on the front end and Ruby on Rails on the back end.
 The back end of the app can be located here: https://github.com/edPutans/giftr-backend